 Sympathetic chain ganglia

 Ganglia of the sympathetic trunk (paravertebral ganglia) are arranged in a vertical column on each side of the spine and reach from the base of the skull down to the coccygeal bone.
-For the most part, organs above the diaphragm are innervated by postganglionic axons of the ganglia of the sympathetic trunk.
+For the most part, organs above the diaphragm are innervated by the postganglionic axons of the ganglia of the sympathetic trunk.

 Sympathetic prevertebral ganglia